edlins/libPCA9685/README.md

         ----------------------------------------------------------------
         adpt:        integer adpt number ("1" in most cases)
-        addr:        integer default I2C slave address (only matters if using read() and write() instead of the library functions) returns        an integer file descriptor for the I2C bus or negative for an error
+        addr:        integer default I2C slave address (only matters if using read() and write() instead of the library functions)
+        returns:     an integer file descriptor for the I2C bus or negative for an error

         Opens the I2C bus device file, sets the default I2C slave address, and returns a file descriptor for use with the subsequent functions.